The Funnies (Monica and Friends): Other media

 In 1965, Bubbly had a picture book called Astronauta no Planeta dos Homens Sorvetes by Maurício de Sousa (script and drawings), Paulo Hamasaki (inks) and Joel Link and Alberto Dijinshian (colors), published by publisher FTD, which was part of a series of books inspired by the Mauricio de Sousa's characters.
 In 1971, a song to Bubbly was composed for the album A Bandinha da Turma da Mônica.

 Bubbly also has made some rare animated appearances of Monica's Gang TV commercials and cartoons since the 1960s, usually in cameos.
 In 1998 a single animated episode based in the comics was released by VHS in the Monica's Gang film O Estranho Soro do Dr. X. Bubbly is also featured in the Monica's Gang's 2007 animated film Uma Aventura no Tempo.
+After that, Bubbly has cameo appearances in episodes such as "Os Cinco Fios Mágicos", "O Corpo Fala" and "O Dia em que Derrotei a Mônica".

 Bubbly is also playable character in the 2018 game Mônica e a Guarda dos Coelhos.

 In 2018 an animation series based on the graphic novel series of the character was announced for HBO Brasil.
+The series premiered on October 18, 2024 on HBO and Max.